 23. It is like a game to a fool to do wickedness, but wisdom belongs to a man of understanding.

-24. The fear of the wicked man will come upon him, but He shall grant the desire of righteous men.
+24. The fear of the wicked man will come upon him, but the desire of righteous men will be granted.

-25. Like a storm that has passed, the wicked one will be no more, but the righteous One is an eternal foundation.
+25. Like a storm that has passed, so the wicked man will cease to be, but the righteous One is an eternal foundation.

 26. Like vinegar to the teeth and smoke to the eyes, so is the sluggard to those who send him.